thrillophilia-logo

 Sikkim Tours From kerala FAQs

-Which Kerala airport and route should I choose?
+Which Kerala airport should I use for a Sikkim trip?

 Do I need permits for the route I want?

-How many nights do I need for North Sikkim versus a simpler circuit?
+How many nights do I need for North Sikkim versus a simpler plan?

-What is the best time for Malayalis to visit Sikkim?
+What is the best time for a Sikkim trip from Kerala?

 Can I combine Darjeeling with my Sikkim trip from Kerala?